psamuels00/artwork/README.md

 ## TODO

 ### High priority
-- add a projects submenu similar to doodles
 - add image pages for projects
 - add descriptions for each project
 - upload everything and deploy to Github Pages